-This article is how to take an empty disposable lighter and re-make it into an effective fire starting tool for use in an emergency.
+This article is how to take an empty disposable lighter and make a fire starter from empty lighter for use in an emergency.
 Think of it as an “apocalyptic tinder box” : )

 What you need to make it: